 2. Preventive measures

-(4) The residual stress can be reduced by isothermal quenching.
+(4) Reduce residual stress through isothermal quenching.

 4. Influence of heat treatment on heating process